Wellington, an awe-inspiring community

 Becoming a teacher was an easy choice for me as I love being around young people, helping them become confident and thriving individuals both academically and personally, sharing with and learning from them.

 Monsieur Levif is widely known at Wellington for his love of music.
-He recently wrote a song for the to raise funds for the 2015/16 Sixth Year Charity, the Scottish Association for Mental Health, SAMH.
-The ballad, ͚Come Hail or Storm͛, is still available on iTunes and all proceeds will go to the next charity selected by S6.
+He wrote a song to raise funds for the 2015/16 Sixth Year Charity, the Scottish Association for Mental Health (SAMH).
+The ballad, ‘Come Hail or Storm’, was available on iTunes and the significant proceeds from its sale were donated to charity.

 Art & Design